123wiseshaurya/todo-summary/README.md

 # 📝 Todo Summary Assistant

-A full-stack application that lets users manage to-dos, summarize pending items using OpenAI, and post the summary to a Slack channel.
+A full-stack application that lets users manage to-dos, summarize and priortize  pending items using OpenAI, and post the summary to a Slack channel.

 ---